 Lise Rivet is Director of professional training for the Law Practice Program and part-time professor at the University of Ottawa.
 She holds an LL.B. with a concentration in International Law from the University of Ottawa, an LL.M. in International Law from the University of Kent in Brussels, a B.A. in Management Economics and German from the University of Guelph, and a B. Ed. from the University of Ottawa.
 Lise is also an artist and has exhibited some of her work.
 She has training from the Ottawa School of Art and is a member of BRAVO-Est (Le Bureau des regroupements des artistes visuels de l’Ontario).

-Yael Wexler (Founding Member) is a member of the Communications and Intellectual Property Group in Fasken Martineau’s Ottawa office.
+Yael Wexler (Co-Founder) is a member of the Communications and Intellectual Property Group in Fasken Martineau’s Ottawa office.
 Her practise is focussed on communications regulatory law and intellectual property (copyright and trade-mark) and she has a growing practise in entertainment law.
 She also provides advice to clients with respect to administrative law and statutory interpretation generally.
 She assists clients involved in broadcasting and telecommunications licensing and policy proceedings before the CRTC; device certification, licensing and policy proceedings conducted by Industry Canada; copyright tariff proceedings at the Copyright Board of Canada; applications for and protection of trade-marks rights, and, in the litigation of matters at the Federal Court, Federal Court of Appeal, and Supreme Court of Canada.

+Tanya Woods (Co-Founder) For a number of years, Tanya observed a need in the Ottawa legal community for accessible, low-cost legal information designed and intended to help educate and empower local artists.
+Finally, in 2011, along with April Britski, Rachelle Laforge and Yael Wexler, Artists’ Legal Services Ottawa was born.
+Tanya’s love and respect for the arts has been life-long and she has been an active advocate in the creative sector since 2004.
 For the last 10 years, Tanya has worked extensively on copyright, administrative, contract, technology, and international legal matters for public and private entities.
 Tanya has worked with collective societies, government departments, non-profits, private corporations, universities, and a specialized copyright tribunal.
 Through her extensive international legal training, Tanya is a certified specialist in both Technology Law and International Comparative Protection of Intellectual Property.
 Tanya is an alumna ofthe London School of Economics (LL.B.), University of Ottawa (B.A., LL.B., LL.M.) and American University Washington College of Law (LL.M.).
 She is also an award winning researcher and writer, and frequently lectures on technology and copyright issues.